-Privately placed notes are valued using either broker quotes or a discounted cash flow model.
-The discounted cash flow model uses discount factors based on swap curves of similar maturity, plus internally derived spreads for credit risk.
-The spread added to the swap curve also includes an additional spread loading to reflect the illiquidity of the investment.
+Privately placed notes are valued using a discounted cash flow model.
+The discounted cash flow model uses discount factors based on swap curves, plus credit spreads inferred from comparable, publicly traded bonds as well as an incremental spread to reflect the illiquidity of the notes.

 Valuation uncertainty arises on the private placement portfolio in the choice of spreads for credit and liquidity.
 Valuation uncertainty has been assessed as moderate for this asset class.